RoboticAgents/course-information/README.md

 #### Exams

 The exams will cover all of the material in its associated module.
-The date for each exam will be announced at least one week in advance of the scheduled date, tentatively three exams are planned.
+The date for each exam will be announced at least one week in advance of the scheduled date, tentatively two exams are planned.
 Unless prior arrangements are made with the instructor, all students will be expected to take the exams on the scheduled dates.

 #### Assignment Submission